 Don’t ditch your business.
 Change it.
 Be honest about what you now do but say you're still open for business, freelance-wise.
 Just specialise instead.
 Then you can pick and choose anyone who approaches you for client work.
 They might want you to work the same magic for them.

 The beauty of marketing yourself in this way – as a specialist consultant – is that you can raise your prices and earn more money for less time.
 Because you don’t technically need the work, do you?
 Also, Brexit is happening.
-And you remember 2008, right?
+And you remember 2008.

 What's the most terrible thing that could happen?
-You don’t make any money?
+That you won't make any money?
 Yeah, that would do it.
 However, with such a great opportunity in front of you, how will you ever know you gave it your best shot if you’re still on the treadmill for clients or working 9 ’til 5?

 Reduce overheads as much as possible